MontgomeryLab/tinyRNA/doc/tiny-plot.md

 #### View Limits
 Both the lower and upper bound of the plot's axes [can be set manually](Parameters.md#bounds-for-lendist-charts).
 Unspecified bounds are automatically calculated to fit the data.

+#### Zero-Count Features
+Due to the plot's log scale, points are not plotted for features that have 0 reads in one of the compared conditions.
+Zero-count features will be supported in a future release.